darkprints/slackware/games/README.md

 Klondike Three Decks, Valentine, Royal East, Thumb And Pouch, Klondike, Doublets, Template, Golf, Westhaven, Beleaguered Castle, Hopscotch, Eliminator, Aunt Mary, Hamilton, Wall.

+### Scid vs. PC

+Scid vs. PC is a usability and bug-fix fork of Scid with some new features.
+The project is authored by Stevenaaus, and has been extensively tested

+SCID: Shane's Chess Information Database is a powerful Chess Toolkit, with which one can create huge chess databases, run engine analysis, or play casual games against the computer or online with the Free Internet Chess Server.
+It was originally written by Shane Hudson, and has received strong contribution from Pascal Georges and others.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Installation